 new recommendations

-It’s best to compare results before and after implementation in the same area, e.g. for the same prompt, topic, or source.
+It’s best to compare the results before and after implementation in the same area, e.g. for the same prompt, topic, or source.

 Some recommendations require access to site files, DNS, CMS, or the store panel.